mbrochh/django-graphql-apollo-react-demo/README.md

 Before you start, you should read a little bit about [GraphQL](http://graphql.org/learn/) and [Apollo](http://dev.apollodata.com/react/) and [python-graphene](http://docs.graphene-python.org/projects/django/en/latest/).

+If you have basic understanding of Python, Django, JavaScript and ReactJS, you should be able to follow this tutorial and copy and paste the code snippets shown below and hopefully it will all work out nicely.
+It should give you a feeling for the necessary steps involved, for the files involved and some ideas for some useful patterns that most people usually need in their apps.

 # <a name="part1"></a>Part 1: The Backend

 ## <a name="create-new-django-project"></a>Create a new Django Project